Have Questions?

 814-437-1750

-Turning Point Treatment Center is a drug and alcohol rehab program for individuals residing in Franklin, PA. and its surrounding areas while battling an alcohol and drug abuse issue and co-occurring mental health disorder.
+Turning Point Treatment Center is a drug and alcohol rehab program for individuals residing in Franklin, Pennsylvania and its surrounding areas while battling an alcohol and drug abuse issue and co-occurring mental health disorder.
 As such, it offers services like behavior modification, anger management, 12-step facilitation approach, trauma-related counseling, trauma therapy, motivational interviewing and more, that are in line with its philosophy of evidence based treatments that are proven effective.

 In the same way, Turning Point Treatment Center believes in individual treatment to make sure that their clients achieve the best possible results.
 The drug and alcohol rehab facility also specializes in other treatments like self-help groups, child care for clients children, co-occurring mental and substance abuse disorders, legal advocacy, transgender or (LGBT) clients, clients with HIV/AIDS - among many others.
 Many of these services are also offered by Turning Point Treatment Center in various settings like detox facilities, long term drug and alcohol rehab facilities, inpatient drug and alcohol rehabs, outpatient counseling, short term rehab centers, as well as others.